Cysharp/MasterMemory/README.md

 MasterMemory's objective has two areas.

 * **memory efficient**, Do not create index in PrimaryKey search, only use underlying data memory.
-* **startup speed**, MasterMemory adopts [ZeroFormatter](https://github.com/neuecc/ZeroFormatter/) as an internal data structure so enable infinitely fast deserialize.
+* **performance**, MasterMemory adopts [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) as an internal data structure.

 These features are suitable for master data management(read-heavy and less-write) on application embedded especially role-playing game.
-MasterMemory has better performance than any other in-memory database(100x faster than filebase SQLite and 10x faster than inmemory SQLite).
+MasterMemory has better performance than any other in-memory database(300x faster than filebase SQLite and 30x faster than inmemory SQLite).

 Install
 ---